 The Pug’s comical looks, with deep wrinkles around big, dark eyes and a flat round face, can’t help but make you smile.

-It is believed that the Pug’s name comes from the Latin word for “fist” because their face resembles a human fist.
+It’s believed that the Pug’s name comes from the Latin word for “fist” because their faces resemble a human fist.